XJF2332/GOT-OCR-2-GUI/README-en.md

 ### **How to render**

-1. CLI will automaticlly get image name
+1. CLI will automatically get image name
 2. HTML files will be saved in `result` folder
 3. If you want to convert HTML to PDF, just enter `y` when the CLI ask you

 ## Star History